 Contact DC Student Defense Today

 Experienced student defense attorney Shanlon Wu knows how university disciplinary proceedings operate, and has helped many clients defend their rights and protect their academic futures.
-Contact us today to schedule a free consultation and talk about your case.
+Contact us today to schedule a consultation and talk about your case.

 These materials have been prepared by Cohen Seglias for informational purposes only and are not intended and should not be construed as legal advice.